 - Agreements with landowners must also be negotiated in some cases.

-- A complete list of designated NSP-BPLRs state-wide is available here (PDF 640.9KB).
+- You can view a complete list of designated NSP-BPLRs state-wide (PDF 402.8KB).
 This list will be updated as sites are added or removed by councils.
 Search CFA Local to find your nearest NSP-BPLRs displayed on a list and map.

 What does leave early mean?

-- On hot, dry, windy days, especially on Code Red Fire Danger Rating days, leaving the area early before there is any chance of fire activity, including along your travel path, is always the safest option.
+- On hot, dry, windy days, especially on Catastrophic Fire Danger Rating days, leaving the area early before there is any chance of fire activity, including along your travel path, is always the safest option.

 - Children, the elderly, people with respiratory or cardiovascular illness, or those with special needs should be well away from the threat, where possible.

-- People should not plan to defend a property on Code Red days.
-Most homes are not designed or constructed to withstand fire in Code Red conditions, and such days may make even well-prepared and resourced properties undefendable.
+- People should not plan to defend a property on Catastrophic days.
+Most homes are not designed or constructed to withstand fire in Catastrophic conditions, and such days may make even well-prepared and resourced properties undefendable.

 - You should not wait and see what happens during a bushfire – Leaving late means you will be on the road when conditions are at their worst.
 Driving during a bushfire is extremely dangerous and can be fatal.